 Skip to content

-Maple Knoll Village, a continuing care retirement community, is proud to be a leader in innovative services, accommodations, and care.
-A formal collaboration with The University of Cincinnati has brought intergenerational relationships, opportunities to age in place, telehealth services, and more to our centers.
-The collaboration is one of the most exciting things about Maple Knoll.
-When combined with renovated living accommodations and a full calendar of social, educational, and recreational events, it allows Maple Knoll to be at the forefront of care in the community as we continue to provide premier senior living services.
+A formal collaboration with The University of Cincinnati has brought intergenerational relationships, opportunities to age in place, telehealth services, and more to our community.
+When combined with renovated living accommodations and a full calendar of social, educational, and recreational events, this affiliation allows Maple Knoll Village to be at the forefront of care in the community as we continue to provide premier senior living services.

 Affiliation Vision Statement: